H-tech473/Quiz/README.md

 5> Open the terminal and type "node index.js"

 6> When it will show "listening" then go to open the browser and type "localhost:8080/"

+Now for contacting or messaging me

+1> Go to google account > Security > Less secure app access

+2> Turn it on uptill you are done with messaging

+(Now as you will be done with messaging part make sure to change your password immediately)